jquery-archive/css-chassis/README.md

 $ grunt watch
 ```

-### Travis CI Tests
+### Grunt Tests

-To run the Travis tests locally, run the `grunt test` task.
+To run the grunt tests locally, run the `grunt test` task.
 It's a good idea to run the tests before committing to avoid having failed tests in your PRs.

 ```bash
 $ grunt test